-As part of the established work plan for the TFFR GPR Committee adopted by the committee during the September 2022 meeting, there are several sections of the TFFR Program Manual scheduled to be reviewed by the committee.
-Those sections scheduled for the February 7, 2023, meeting are as follows:
+As part of the established work plan for the TFFR GPR Committee adopted by the committee during the September 2022 meeting, the committee undertook a full review of the TFFR Policy Manual.
+The committee has reviewed the 2022 manual in parts at the November 2022, February 2023, and May 2023 committee meetings.